houcineHAM/TicTacToe-Game/README.md

 - **Game not starting?** Ensure that both the server and clients are running in separate terminals.
 - **Compilation errors?** Make sure you compile `TicTacToeMove.java` and `TicTacToeGame.java` first before the server.
-- **Connection issues?** Check if the correct IP and port are being used in the code.
-- **GUI not appearing?** Make sure you are running the game on a system with a graphical interface.

 ---